 If a student's financial obligation is not met, the student will be notified to meet with the Financial Aid Administrator to discuss their payment status.
-If the student does not bring their financial obligation current they will be informed by mail of having 10 business days for payments to be received by First Institute or be dismissed from the program until the financial obligation is met.
+If the student does not bring their financial obligation current they will be informed of having 10 business days for payment to be received by First Institute or they may be dismissed from the program until the financial obligation is met.

 If there is a balance due at graduation, the Certificate of Completion will be withheld until tuition is paid in full.
-If tuition is owed 60 days after graduation, the account will be turned over to an outside collection agency if the graduate has not been in contact with the school for payment arrangements.
+If a balance is due 60 days after the last date of attendance, the account will be forwarded to an outside collection agency.